Spencer0187/portal2vr-roomscale/README.md

 # My apolocheese for the formatting changes clogging the diffs (blame visual studio) and the AI garbage code

 ## Current Issues:
 You cannot walk through Portals in Roomscale.
 The game treats them as walls.
+You can still move through portals with controller movement.

 # ![Portal 2 icon](imgs/icon.jpg "Portal 2 icon") Portal 2 VR
 ### ~~Use this mod at your own risk of getting VAC banned.
 Use the -insecure launch option to help protect yourself.~~